 Frédéric Gies – Good girls go to heaven, bad girls go everywhere

-Collective dance performance with Frédéric Gies, with only 8 tickets to this unique event + EXTRA SHOW 17/4
+Collective dance performance with Frédéric Gies, with only 8 tickets to this unique event, 2 extra shows!

 Good Girls Go To Heaven, Bad Girls Go Everywhere is a 3 hours and 38 minutes dance performance by Frédéric Gies, in a space infused with the beats of a techno set by Fiedel (not live) and filled with a floor installation by the visual artist Anton Stoianov, which evokes the archive of a dance floor, but with the light on.
 As Gies unfolds their dance, the performance becomes an invitation for individual and collective movements.